geerlingguy/ansible-for-devops/deployments/README.md

 Some notable releases you could test:

-  - `1.1.4`: The first production release.
-Basic interface for performing CRUD operations on Articles.
+  - `1.1.4`: The first stable release.
+Very basic interface for performing CRUD operations on Articles, but this release is not idempotently-deployable due to some incorrect settings.
   - `1.2.0`: Major changes to the structure of the app, like the home page and general layout.
-  - `1.2.1`: The page title has been updated.
-(Sometimes it's the little things :).
+  - `1.2.2`: First 'production' version of the app, with user interface elements complete.
+First version of the app able to be deployed idempotently.

 ## About the Author